delaneyj/datastar/site/static/md/reference/attribute_plugins.md

 2. `data-on-signals-change` is triggered when any signals change.
 3. `data-on-raf` is triggered on every `requestAnimationFrame` event.

+Note that the `data-on-submit` event listener now prevents the default submission behavior of forms.

 #### Modifiers

 Modifiers allow you to modify behavior when events are triggered.
 Some modifiers have tags to further modify the behavior.